SaurabhEffect/tic-tac-toe/README.md

 ---

-**Made with ❤️ by Saurabh Chauhan for strategic gaming! with AI & advanced analytics!**
+**Made with ❤️ by Saurabh Chauhan for strategic gaming with unbeatable Hard AI and comprehensive difficulty selection!**

-_Built with vanilla JavaScript - No frameworks, no dependencies, just clean code with AI opponent and persistent stats._
+_Built with vanilla JavaScript - No frameworks, no dependencies, just clean code with perfect minimax AI and persistent preferences._